Board of Governors

 Secretary of State Rolf Fischer (Deputy Chair)

-Ministry for Education and Science of the State of Schleswig-Holstein, Kiel
+Ministry of Social Affairs, Health, Family and Equality of the State of Schleswig-Holstein, Kiel

 Prof. Dr. Lutz Kipp